tengcharmaine/tp/docs/DeveloperGuide.md

   * Rationale: Users will be able to view the updated contact list easily.

 **Aspect: Display of error message when command is unsuccessful:**
-* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, invalid ic format).
+* Current choice: Displays the correct error message based on the type of error made (e.g. missing fields, invalid IC number format).
   * Rationale: Users will be able to learn of their error quickly and have an idea of what to edit to make the command successful.

 ### Edit feature